ajrouvoet/ajrouvoet.github.io/src/content/blog/shaken-not-made.md

 and portability of the code.
 And, equally important: we minimize the pain of getting it to work.

-## Acknowledgments
+## Acknowledgments (and Apologies)

-Thanks Neil Mitchell for building and maintaining Shake, and for answering my questions on GitHub.
+Thanks to Neil Mitchell for building and maintaining Shake, and for kindly answering my questions on the Github issue tracker.

+Apologies to my colleague [Gabriel](https://gkonat.github.io/), who recently build a competitive product called [PIE](https://github.com/metaborg/pie).
+PIE has better support for dynamic and transitive dependencies, and does change driven incremental builds, which are really cool features.
+However, unlike Shake it is not an _embedded_ DSL, which is what I needed for this project.

 ## References